Schedule Your Free Case Evaluation

 • Reinstatement.
 If the wrongfully terminated employee wants their job back, their Los Angeles FMLA attorney can help them secure reinstatement as an element of their case award.
 However, some employees will understandably have no desire to return to work for an employer who violated their rights.

-If you succeed with a discrimination suit against an employer in Los Angeles, not only are they responsible for your damages, but also attorneys’ fees and potentially punitive damages.
+If you succeed with a discrimination claim against an employer in Los Angeles, not only are they responsible for your damages, but also attorneys’ fees and potentially punitive damages.

 The Shirazi Law Firm, PC, has years of experience in California employment law and we will handle everything for you.